Missouri State University

 Policy Statement

-All research conducted by or in collaboration with faculty members in the Psychology department must conform to APA Ethical Principles and established standards and guidelines of Missouri State and the U.S. Department of Health and Human Services.
-These committees have been established to protect the rights and well being of subjects who participate in research associated with the Department of Psychology and Missouri State University.
+All research conducted by or in collaboration with faculty members in the Psychology Department must conform to APA ethical principles and established standards and guidelines of Missouri State and the U.S. Department of Health and Human Services.
+To ensure the protection of the rights and well-being of individuals who participate in research associated with the Department and Missouri State University, any student or member of the faculty who wishes to conduct research with human subjects, must obtain approval from the Institutional Review Board (IRB).

 1. The research falls into the exempt category of the Department of Health and Human Services guidelines.